aalex2017/hierarchical-structure-builder-docs/README.md

 If identical nodes exist in multiple places within the hierarchy, duplicate database inserts may occur.

-It is recommended to ignore duplicate-key errors during insertion.
+It is required to ignore duplicate-key errors during insertion.

 Example: